jseto/web-wish-to-go/src/posts/travel-blog-monetization/destination-wish-list-for-your-travel-blog.md

 Keep reading to know why destination wish list can be useful for your travel blog, both, for your readers and for your blog as a powerful marketing tool.

-## How a destination wish list can help your readers?
+## How a Destination Wish List Can Help Your Readers?

 A wish list helps your readers to plan their trips.
 As they read your blog, they can bookmark the destinations they like with just a click.